AstronauticsNow.com

 Founder of the USC Astronautics Program

-Mike's Web site at USC
+Mike's short courses Web site at USC

 Mike's Publication List

-Space: From Firecrackers to Interstellar Flight (webcast)
+Space: From Firecrackers to Interstellar Flight

 Part 1.
 The First Thousand Years.
 (87 min)